 My parents didn't get divorced largely because they could not afford to.
 Even with an upper-middle class lifestyle (of the time), the amount of money needed to maintain two homes, pay child support, and all the other attendant expenses would have been staggering for them.
 They would have have to sell the family home and lived on far less money, and this was largely because my Mother had no separate income of her own.

 Divorce was rare in my generation not because of moral values but because of monetary ones.

 So what does this mean for the future?
 Is there any way to recapture the "old family values" of the past - without resorting to the child labor ideas of Newt Gingrich?
 Is banning Gay Marriage going to be the bulwark that shores up "traditional marriage" and brings down the divorce rate?
 What about outlawing abortion?
-In both cases, I think not.
+In all cases, I think not.

 The recent recession perhaps gives us a clue into human behavior, and how our emotional relationships of family, friends, and even lovers, are often more economically-based than we would like to think.
 During the recession the divorce rate declined.
 And I think this is in part due to the fact that many people can no longer afford to play the "Weekend Dad" game - maintaining two households and shuttling children back and forth.
 I have met people who have agreed to get divorced, and yet remain in the same household - for economic reasons alone - as they cannot stand each other, but cannot afford to separate.
 Economic glue can hold relationships together.

 And oftentimes, in relationships, economic glue can hold people together long enough for them to sort out arguments and calm down a bit.
 Everyone fights on occasion.
 If husband and wife have separate bank accounts, separate cars, separate retirement accounts, separate phone numbers, and separate careers, it is far easier to escalate a simple argument into a "That's it, I'm outta here!" situation.